Ravindraedeore/Nonparametric-Sequential-Control-Charts/README.md

 ### Example of Usage (Conceptual) 📈

 While specific usage commands depend on the R environment, the general pattern involves running individual R scripts to perform specific analyses.
-For example, to analyze the Average Sample Number (ASN) for an EWMA sign chart using Markov Chains, you would execute:
+For example, to analyze the ASN for an EWMA sign chart using Markov Chains, you would execute:

 ```R
 # Assuming you are in the correct directory or have set the working path